OregonFloraProject/symbosu/js/react/README.md

 NOTE: For development, replace `npm run build` in step 3 with `npm run devstart`.
 Webpack will watch the files as you edit them & recompile on the fly.

+### Tools

+ESLint and Prettier are set up in this folder to help catch issues and to ensure uniform & readable code style, respectively.
+It's recommended to install their helper extensions in your editor and set up Prettier to auto-format on save.

+They can also be invoked on the command line by running `npx eslint src` (with optional `--fix` argument to auto-fix certain issues) and `npx prettier . --write`.